Integralist/integralist.co.uk/content/posts/github-multiple-ssh.md

 1. BBCMarkMcDonnell
 1. Integralist

+> [!NOTE]
-> Note: you can call them whatever you like, I opted for the username for each account
+> you can call them whatever you like, I opted for the username for each account

 The keys within these two hosts are exactly the same.
 They state for the user `git`, and the hostname `github.com` make sure you use the specified `IdentityFile`.